Murano Glass Museum: Tickets

 About The Murano Glass Museum

-Murano Glass, if you haven't seen it is colourful and often contains gold or silver specks.
-The expert glass makers use various different minerals to create the unique colourful pieces and effects and often layer colours.
+The expert glass makers use various different minerals to create the colourful pieces and effects and often layer colours.
+They don’t use exact measurements and because it's done by hand, the glassware will have beautiful imperfections.

-Some glassware manufacturers use exotic wording with their products such as “vetro eseguito secondo la tecnica dei maestri di Murano” just know this is not Murano Glassware.
-This only translates to “glass created following the technique of Murano masters”, which means it’s not true Murano.
-Only glassware made on Murano Island is true Murano Glass and works of art!
+Some glassware manufacturers use exotic wording with their products such as “vetro eseguito secondo la tecnica dei maestri di Murano” but this is not Murano Glass.
+It translates to “glass created following the technique of Murano masters”, which means it’s not true Murano.

-We offer a trip around a wonderful Murano Glass Museum in the equally impressive Palazzo Giustunian, that is a Gothic-style Palace on the island and the museum covers the 1000+year history of glassmaking in Murano as well as showing you some of the incredible works that were created between the 15th and 20th centuries, including world-famous Murano masterpieces.
-You can even watch the master glaziers practising their craft!
+The Murano Glass Museum in the impressive Palazzo Giustunian (a Gothic-style palace) covers the 1000+year history of glassmaking in Murano and shows some of the incredible works that were created between the 15th and 20th centuries, including world-famous Murano masterpieces.

 Popular Attractions